hanggaa/Prototype-Thesis/README.md

 # Prototype-Thesis
-This is repository for my program in my Thesis, I used python programming language and solidity to create a supply chain transparency system using blockchain in agribusiness in my Thesis.
-I am a pioneer to create real Blockchain Use Case Topics in my university.
+This is my dummy repository for my thesis.
+In my thesis, I used the Python programming language and solidity to create a supply chain transparency system using blockchain.
+I am a pioneer in creating real Blockchain Use Case Topics in my university.